dthx2710/Dolicon-Blue-Archive/src/pages/student/midori.md

 atkType: Penetration
 defType: Heavy Armour
 combatEnvironment:
-  desert: Neutral
+  outdoor: B
-  indoor: Neutral
+  indoor: B
-  outdoor: Good
+  urban: A
 exSkill:
   exCost: 3
   exText: Inflicts (M) damage on up to 5 enemies in order.
 If Momoi is present in